Table of Contents

 b.
 It is applied in layers of 6mm thickness.

 c.
-It can be easily shaped and finished (being plastic).
+It can be easily shaped and finished (plastic).

 e.
 Unifil acoustical plaster

-It is manufactured from vermiculite, other constituents being gypsum and lime or portland cement.
+It is manufactured from vermiculite, with other constituents being gypsum and lime or Portland cement.
 Water is added to make it plastic for application.

-It is an inert, featherweight and a granular substance.
+It is an inert, featherweight and granular substance.

-It is adopted to an energy type of architectural treatment and is used mainly for interior finishes.
+It is adapted to an energy type of architectural treatment and is used mainly for interior finishes.

 f.
 Acoustical boards or tiles: